LinkedIn Redesign— New Job Referral Experience 👩🏻💼👨🏻💻

 - Gain more insight into their LinkedIn experience.

-- In-depth analysis about user’s behavior when asking for a referral.
+- In-depth analysis of users’ behavior when asking for a referral.

-- In-depth analysis of employee’s behavior when received a message.
+- In-depth analysis of employees’ behavior when receiving a message.

 User Journey map 👨🏻💻